 As an agency owner, you are crucial in representing your business in all kinds of ways, developing existing client relationships, nurturing warm leads you’ve generated yourself through networking, creating authoritative content, speaking at events etc. What you shouldn’t do (and won’t have time to do effectively) is try and contact people you have no current relationship with – leave that in the hands of experts, either internally or outsourced.

-If you want to know more about our new business activity, then take a look here.
+If you want to know more about how we could help with your new business activity, then take a look here.